amcginlay/eks-demos/doc/07-push-to-ecr/README.md

   --output text
 ```

-NOTE this generated repo name should match our exported variable APP_ECR_REPO
+NOTE the generated repo name should match our exported variable APP_ECR_REPO

 Push the Docker image to ECR repository (click "View push commands" in console to see these instructions)
 ```bash